 For the first 24 hours after rhinoplasty surgery, the face will feel puffy, the nose may be sore, and the patient may experience a dull headache.
 Prescription medication is provided to manage any discomfort during this period.
-The patient should plan on sleeping with his or her head elevated above heart level for two to three weeks after surgery.
+The patient should plan on sleeping with his or her head elevated above heart level for three weeks after surgery.
 There may be swelling and bruising around the eyes, reaching a peak after two to three days.
 By the end of 7-10 days, all packing, dressings, external splints, and stitches will be removed.

 You should not blow your nose for three weeks after surgery to avoid serious infection or damage to your cosmetic result; saline nasal mist and gentle sniffling is allowed.
 If septal surgery is necessary, internal splints (not visible from the outside) may be left in place longer.
 After the external splint and tapes are removed, you will see your results, though further refinement will occur as healing progresses and swelling diminishes.
 The nasal skin will be numb for weeks to months after rhinoplasty surgery; it is important to avoid sunburn or frostbite during this period as protective sensation is absent.
 The final results may take 6-12 months to be seen.

 Revision (secondary) rhinoplasty is usually not recommended until healing has completed and scar tissue softened and matured for a year after previous surgery, regardless where performed.
 Revision or “touch-up” surgery may sound simpler or less involved than primary, first-time rhinoplasty, but almost always is more complex, difficult, and with a higher potential for undesired scar tissue or unpredictable results.
 Whenever possible, the first rhinoplasty operation should be the last, because of these increased complexities, risks, and potential for unsatisfactory outcomes.
 Since no surgeon (or patient) is capable of perfection, choosing the surgeon most likely to achieve your goals with first-time rhinoplasty minimizes the additional time, cost, and difficulty of secondary rhinoplasty.

 Cost for Rhinoplasty (Nose Surgery or “nose job”)